SeanLehey/SeanLehey/README.md

 > [!NOTE]
 > All of my projects are planned, written, and edited by me.
-I use LLMs to assist with learning programming and other tasks.
+I use LLMs to assist with programming and other tasks.
 See my [AI Ethics Statement](https://github.com/SeanLehey/Personal-AI-Ethics-Statement) for more details.

 ## Welcome to Sean Lehey's technical portfolio.